Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Applicability of Wick's theorem and closed hierarchy of correlations

 \subsection{Closed hierarchy of correlations for quadratic systems}

-For quadratic systems, i.e., open systems where the Liouvillian \eqref{eq:Lindblad} includes quadratic Hermitian Lindblad operators $\hM_s$, we have seen in Sec.~\ref{sec:Cov} that the equation of motion for the covariance matrix $\Gamma$ (the two-point correlations) is still closed.
-That is, the time derivative of $\Gamma$ just depends on $\Gamma$ and not on $(k>2)$-point correlations.
+For quadratic systems, i.e., open systems where the Liouvillian \eqref{eq:Lindblad} includes quadratic Hermitian Lindblad operators $\hM_s$, we have seen in Sec.~\ref{sec:Cov} that the equation of motion for the covariance matrix $\Gamma$ is still closed.
+That is, the time derivative of $\Gamma$ just depends on $\Gamma$ and not on $(k>2)$-point Green's functions.
 Nevertheless, a Gaussian initial state will generally evolve into a non-Gaussian state.
 For fermionic systems, this was already described in Ref.~\cite{Horstmann2013-87}.
-Beyond that, it turns out that the time derivative for the tensor $\Gamma^{(k)}$ of $k$-point correlations only depends on $\Gamma^{(k)}$, $\Gamma^{(k-2)}$, $\Gamma^{(k-4)}$, etc. Hence, the hierarchy of equations of motion closes and can be solved efficiently with a cost that is polynomial instead of exponential in the system size.
+Beyond that, it turns out that the time derivative for the $k$-point Green's function tensor $\Gamma^{(k)}$ only depends on $\Gamma^{(k)}$, $\Gamma^{(k-2)}$, $\Gamma^{(k-4)}$, etc. Hence, the hierarchy of equations of motion closes and can be solved efficiently with a cost that is polynomial instead of exponential in the system size.